Showdown with Khattar government, farmers gherao Karnal secretariat | Politics

 About 10 protesters were hurt in the clash with police in Karnal on August 28, as they tried to march towards the venue of a BJP meeting.
 Their leaders also claimed that a farmer died later, an allegation rejected by the administration.

-Balbir Singh Rajewal, Joginder Singh Ugrahan, Darshan Pal and Yogendra Yadav were among the senior Samyukt Kisan Morcha (SKM) leaders who reached Karnal for the rally, held two days after a huge mahapanchayat in Uttar Pradesh’s Muzaffarnagar.
+Balbir Singh Rajewal, Joginder Singh Ugrahan and Darshan Pal were among the senior SKM leaders who reached Karnal for the rally, held two days after a huge mahapanchayat in Uttar Pradesh's Muzaffarnagar.

-Farmers from Punjab, Haryana and Uttar Pradesh have been protesting over the three farm laws enacted at the Centre, claiming that the legislation will lead to the erosion of the minimum support price (MSP) system.

 Deputy Commissioner Nishant Kumar Yadav, Karnal's Inspector General of Police Mamta Singh and Superintendent of Police Ganga Ram Punia, were among the officials who took part in the "failed" talks with farm leaders.